7 best places to visit in the AZORES

 Lagoa do Fogo (Lagoon of Fire) is a stunning crater lake situated at the bottom of an ancient volcanic crater of the Agua de Pau Massif stratovolcano, and also one of the best places to visit in the Azores

-Lagoa do Fogo is the highest lake located on the island of Sao Miguel and one of the largest of the bodies of water in the Azores.
+It is the highest lake located on the island of Sao Miguel and one of the largest bodies of water in the Azores.
 It is one of the 7 Natural Wonders of Portugal.

 The area around the lake and the caldera boasts lush endemic vegetation and birdlife.

 Head to Pica do Borossa for the best views of the inky blue lake.